onuelito/Simple-Paint/README.md

 ```

 **Linux(Alt):**
-You can also use the make file using the `make` while in a Virtual Environment
+You can also use the make file using the `make` command while in a Virtual Environment

 **Windows**
 ```py